Delbarton School: Baseball

-The baseball team won the Non-Public A state championship in 1996 (defeating Camden Catholic High School in the tournament final) and 2002 (vs. Christian Brothers Academy).
+The baseball team won the Non-Public A state championship in 1996 (defeating Camden Catholic High School in the tournament final), 2002 (vs. Christian Brothers Academy), 2017 (vs. St. Augustine Preparatory School) and 2019 (vs. St. Augustine).

 The team has won the Morris County Tournament six times, tied for the second-most in tournament history, winning in 1970, 1987, 2008, 2012, 2017 and 2019.
 The team won its fifth Morris County Tournament title in 2017, defeating Randolph High School by a 6-5 score in extra innings in the final.

-Brian Fleury was Director of Athletics, head varsity baseball coach and an English teacher at Delbarton.
+Brian Fleury was director of athletics, head varsity baseball coach and an English teacher at Delbarton.
 In his ten years as Delbarton's head baseball coach, his teams compiled a record of 223-63 and won nine Northern Hills Conference championships plus NJSIAA state championships in 2002 and 2006, before his death in October 2007.

 The 1996 team finished the season with a 25-4 record after winning the Parochial A title with an 8-3 win against Camden Catholic in the championship game.

 Under Coach Bruce Shatel, Delbarton won the Non-Public A state championship in 2017 with a 2-1 victory in the final of the tournament against St. Augustine Preparatory School.
 NJ.com named Delbarton as its "Team of the Year" based on its victories in conference, county and state competition.
 In 2019, the baseball team went 26-3, winning the Morris County title defeating West Morris Central High School 2-1, earning the program's sixth MCT title, tied for second most in tournament history.
 In the Non-Public A State Championship, Delbarton defeated St. Augustine Preparatory School 4-3 to capture their fourth state championship.
 Anthony Volpe earned 2018-19 NJ Player of the Year honors while NJ.com named Delbarton its "Team of the Year."
 Shortstop Anthony Volpe was drafted 30th overall by the New York Yankees in the 2019 MLB draft and signed with the team later that month.